sc830/FlaskSite/README.md

 After the above and setting up the database, you should be able to run and debug this program

 ### Skill Development ###
-This project allowed me to display my skills in modifying routes and components of Flask applications.
+Flask: Applied knowledge of Flask structure/usage to a practical setting.
+CSS: Developed desired style and layout using style sheets.
+RESTful APIs: Utilized OpenAI's API to get and post information in complex formats.

 Acknowledgements
-Thanks to the developer of this app, L. Polepeddi.
+Thanks to the developers of this app, L. Polepeddi and Ted Lehr.
 The original is located here: https://github.com/lpolepeddi/intro-to-flask